tezos-checker/checker/README.md

 ## Build

+### Configuration

+Certain settings of Checker can be customized at *build-time*.
+These configurations can be set by modifying the [checker.yaml](./checker.yaml) configuration file in the repository root.

+### Commands

 All of the build targets specified in the project [Earthfile](./Earthfile) may be built within the dev container (or locally if you have earthly installed).
 Some helpful targets are: